decretist/Dissertation/Chapter2/chapter2.md

 So are rubrics, inscriptions, and canon texts.
 A case statement (*dictum initiale*) is always the first terminal node of a case.
 A *dictum ante* is always the first terminal node of a distinction or question.
+The anomalous C.16 q.2 d.a.c.8 is actually the *dictum ante* introducing a vestigial fifth question positioned between C.16 q.2 and C.16 q.3 (see Friedberg, 1.787).
+The traditional notation misleadingly implies that d.a.c.1 is a leaf node of c.1.
-A *dictum post* is an optional, and usually the last, terminal node of a canon. **Example of C.16 q.2 d.a.c.8.
-The traditional notation is misleading: d.a.c.1 is not a leaf node of c.1.**
+In fact, d.a.c.1 and c.1 are both child nodes at the same nesting level under one parent distinction or question node.
+A *dictum post* is an optional, and usually the last, terminal node of a canon.

-[^33]: Gratian is known to have used Alger as both a source, especially in C.1, and, to some extent, as a methodological model.
+[^32]: Gratian is known to have used Alger as both a source, especially in C.1, and, to some extent, as a methodological model.
 [@winroth_making_2000, 17, 39, 144].
 See Robert Kretzschmar's
 edition, [-@kretzschmar_alger_1985].
-Somewhat confusingly for Gratian scholars, Kretzschmar uses regular typeface for Alger's *dicta* and italics for the canons, the opposite of the convention adopted by Friedberg **(and Richter before him?)** and continued by Winroth.
+Somewhat confusingly for Gratian scholars, Kretzschmar uses regular typeface for Alger's *dicta* and italics for the canons, the opposite of the convention adopted by Friedberg and maintained by Winroth.

+[33]: The distinction between rubrics and *dicta* is blurry:
+"Gratian rarely took his rubrics from earlier collections.
+Rather he created his own and often melded the rubrics with the dicta."
+[@eichbauer_redactions_2007, 107] "Both J. Rambaud-Buhot and John Noonan, Jr. have highlighted the similarity between dicta and rubrics, that is, a rubric very often echoes the dictum that immediately preceded it." and "These isolated instances in the first cluster show that Gratian felt that the dictum was sufficient for summarizing the following *auctoritas*." [@eichbauer_redactions_2007, 115] **Expand to include inscriptions.**

+[^34]: "Since Gratian frequently took fragments of letters from the Register of Gregory I---266 in all---using the inscription 'in registro', older research assumed that he must have used this important source in the form of the *Registrum Hadrianum*.
+According to more recent research (Landau), even these texts from the Register of Gregory I found in Gratian derive almost without exception from canonical collections predating Gratian; the direct use of the Register is probable in only a single case."
+[C.27 q.1 c.19 (JE 1496)] [@landau_gratian_2008, 34].

-[^34]: **The role of the *de eodem* rubrics in Winroth's argument that the Aa, Bc, Fd, and P mss. of the *Decretum* are a first recension rather than an abbreviation of the vulgate.
+[^35]: **The role of the *de eodem* rubrics in Winroth's argument that the Aa, Bc, Fd, and P mss. of the *Decretum* are a first recension rather than an abbreviation of the vulgate.
 [@winroth_making_2000] Kuttner's statement of the "untidy seams"